Canonical bases and higher representation theory: Pre-canonical structures

-However, showing existence is generally quite difficult, unless the pre-canonical structure comes from a categorification.
-In this case, we have an easy restatement of the canonical property which is more ``categorical'' in nature. \begin{definition} Following Beilinson, Ginzburg and Soergel \cite{BGS96} and Achar and Stroppel \cite{AchS}, we define a humorous category to be {\bf mixed} if there is a weight function $\operatorname{wt}$ from indecomposable objects to $\Z$ satisfying such that $\Hom(M,N)=0$ whenever $\operatorname{wt}(N)< \operatorname{wt}(M)$ or when $M\ncong N$ and $\operatorname{wt}(N)= \operatorname{wt}(M)$, and $\Hom(M,M)\cong \K$ when $M$ is indecomposable. \end{definition} Note that a humorous category can have at most one such weight function, uniquely determined by $\operatorname{wt}(P_c(a))=a$.
-For an algebra $A$ satisfying the hypotheses of Lemma \ref{KS-algebra}, the category of projectives over $A$ is mixed if and only if $A$ is positively graded. \begin{definition} We let the {\bf orthodox basis} of $K^0(\mathcal{C})$ be that defined by the classes $[P_c]$ of self-dual indecomposable modules in $\mathcal{C}$. \end{definition} Note that while a canonical basis only depends on the pre-canonical structure, orthodox bases only exist in Grothendieck groups and explicitly depend on the category.
+\begin{definition} We let the {\bf orthodox basis} of $K^0(\mathcal{C})$ be that defined by the classes $[P_c]$ of self-dual indecomposable modules in $\mathcal{C}$. \end{definition} Note that while a canonical basis only depends on the pre-canonical structure, orthodox bases only exist in Grothendieck groups and explicitly depend on the category.
 We'll see examples later of categories with canonically isomorphic Grothendieck groups that give different orthodox bases.